ImageMagick v6 Examples --

 This is very good, but is not really suitable for a proper slide show style of dissolve between images.
 As one image is overlaid the images are not merged together equally, and swapping the image arguments (and corresponding dissolve arguments) will produce different results.

-As such it is probably a good idea to tell IM to give all image an alpha channel using the "-alpha Set" operator, before applying the 'dissolve' composite method is applied.
+As such it is probably a good idea to tell IM to give all images an alpha channel using the "-alpha Set" operator before applying the 'dissolve' composite method.

-The biggest cavat with using dissolve on both images is that the transparency effects they average.
-That is dissolving two images by 50% will always result in the colors being semi-transparent, even when both input images are fully opaque.
-For example.
+The biggest caveat with using dissolve on both images is that the transparency effects the average.
+That is, dissolving two images by 50% will always result in the colors being semi-transparent, even when both input images are fully opaque.
+For example:

 convert dragon_sm.gif star.gif -alpha on \